Demystifying the Numbers: Hospital Statistics & Facts Unmasked

 Understanding the expected primary payer for hospital stays provides insights into the financial responsibility associated with hospitalization.
 In 2018, Medicare was the expected primary payer for about 66.3% of stays in the United States, with an average cost of approximately $15,300 per stay.
 This highlights the significant role of Medicare in financing hospital care for a large proportion of patients.

-By examining the common reasons for hospital stays and associated costs, healthcare providers, policymakers, and individuals can gain valuable insights into healthcare utilization patterns and make informed decisions to improve patient outcomes and healthcare delivery.
+By examining the common reasons for hospital stays and associated costs, healthcare providers, policymakers, and individuals can gain valuable insights into healthcare utilisation patterns and make informed decisions to improve patient outcomes and healthcare delivery.

 References